-To prepare to be ethically responsible and effective business leaders, Georgetown McDonough students complete a challenging business core and classes in one of six majors.
+To prepare to be ethically responsible and effective global business leaders, Georgetown McDonough students complete a challenging business core and classes in one of six majors.
 Georgetown McDonough students also are required to complete a liberal arts curriculum that emphasizes reasoning and critical thinking skills.
 Students then have the opportunity to apply these skills in a variety of curricular and co-curricular settings, such as international case competitions, undergraduate research, and consulting projects for private and nonprofit clients under the guidance of world-class faculty.

 Georgetown McDonough students graduate ready to improve the management of existing organizations and create new ones in order to responsibly help raise global standards of living.